One-third of U.S. workers are freelance, according to a new report by business management platform, Spera.

 3. Ditch the Coffee Shop:

 It might be a virtual office, but that doesn’t mean you can’t use it as a real office when the time comes.
 Every ‘virtual’ office is linked to a real business center, which comes with furnished conference rooms, day offices, coworking spaces and full-time workspace.
 If you need to schedule a meeting with clients, don’t opt for a noisy coffee shop.
 Why not book a conference room in your own virtual office instead?
-It’s easy – simply search for your nearest meeting venue and reserve your choice of meeting space.
+It’s easy – simply search for your nearest meeting room and reserve your choice of meeting space.
 All meeting rooms are furnished and most offer essentials like whiteboards, videoconferencing and catering services, too.

 For freelancers, a virtual office is everything you need for instant credibility.
 It’s a low-budget solution for big business impressions, and it’s a sure fire way to stand out from the freelance crowd.